salesforcecli/plugin-org/messages/create_scratch.md

 # flags.edition.summary

 Salesforce edition of the scratch org.
+Overrides the value of the "edition" option in the definition file, if set.

 # flags.async.summary